systeminsights/simple-super-table/README.md

 - Request for external stylesheet, assign base classes.
 - *Always* write tests first.
 Make the tests as much e2e as possible.
 - Avoid splitting functionality into mixins, use helper objects instead.
-Mixins are bad cos they make assumptions about state/props.
+Mixins are bad because they make assumptions about state/props.
 - Headers can span.
 - Cache search results.